 Wait for the admission letter

 Once the university confirms it has received an application from you, sit back and wait.
 At this point, you have no other option rather being patient.

 As you would expect, German universities collect a large number of applications from resident and foreign applicants and the processing of your application takes time.

 Usually, it depends on the applications load of your university.
 Highly reputed universities receive a large number of applications and therefore application processing takes time.
 A missing document in your application can also account for additional admission delays.

 Get health insurance

 Health insurance in Germany for international students is mandatory.
 You must seek to get health insurance in Germany once you receive the admission letter from your university.
 There are two types of health insurance you can choose among in Germany: public and private.

 Remember that while being health insured is mandatory, you’re free to decide which type of insurance and which provider you want to choose.
-For that, you must do research on the Internet by yourself and see what health insurance providers in Germany (known as Krankenkassen) offer to you.

 Get a student visa

 Finally, you’ve entered the final stage of your application for a Bachelor’s program in Germany.
 Citizens of countries rather than the EU and EEA must get a visa to study in Germany.
-To collect necessary information regarding your student visa application you must reach the German embassy in your home country.

 It is also important you start the whole process at least three months before commencing your studies because the embassy is not concerned about the time when your course will begin.